ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_getting_started/model_evaluation_getting_started.md

 print(esmvaltool.__version__)
 ```

-If you are planning to run your code on Gadi with a Portable Batch System (`PBS`) job, you will need need to add it the `module use` and `module load` commands to your PBS script as well.
-You could for example create an `example_pbs.sh` file with the content
+If you are planning to run your code on Gadi with a Portable Batch System (`PBS`) job, you will need to add in the `module use` and `module load` commands to your PBS script as well.
+You could for example create an `example_pbs.sh` file with the content:

 ```
 #!/bin/bash